Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Shifts by a Crystal Group: Introduction

 \section{Introduction}

 Let $\Gamma$ be a crystal group in dimension $n$ with point group $\Pi$ and associated lattice $\mathcal{L}$.
 Detailed definitions are given in Section 3.
 Elements of $\Gamma$ are written $[x,M]$, where $M$ is an orthogonal matrix that belongs to $\Pi$ and $x$ is a vector in $\R^n$.
-For a function $f$ on $\R^n$, the {\em shift} of $f$ by $[x,M]$ is $\pi[x,M]f$ given by
+The crystal group is called {\em symmorphic} if $[0,M]\in\Gamma$, for all $M\in\Pi$; or, equivalently, if $\Gamma$ is isomorphic to the semi-direct product $\mathcal{L}\rtimes\Pi$.
+If this is not the case, then $\Gamma$ is {\em non-symmorphic}.